arojaspe/Socket-C/README.md

 ## Second Practice
-Implementation socket and multithreand in C language, with the goal to create a server, where you can query mean time between origin and destination from a binary file based on Bogota data.
+Implementation socket and multithreand in C language, with the goal to create a server, where you can query mean time between origin and destination at a particular time from a binary file based on Bogota data.

 #### Names:
 - Andres Fernando Rojas Pedroza